 - Automating Ubuntu using crontab file

 - Scheduling the weekly reboot

 If you face any issue or errors with the cloud server on the online website then most probably you’ll have logs that record the exact issue.
-Each program you use (MySQL, PHP, Nginx, UFW, etc.) in web server has separate error log files which are stored under the folder /var/log.
+Each program you use (MySQL, PHP, Nginx, UFW, etc.) in the web server has separate error log files that are stored under the folder /var/log.
 There are also logs for authentication and access which are recorded for each success or failure.

 These error logs are really useful to understand what went wrong at a moment.
 Say suppose you’re facing any issue with MySQL and receiving Error establishing a database connection, then you can look into the MySQL error log file to find the exact issue and resolve it.